 Potential guests DM you “I’d love to be on your show!”
 You respond 2 days later with “Great!
 Fill out this form.”
 They never do.
 They found another podcast that responded in 5 minutes.

-Solution: Instant guest application link delivery.
+With automation: Instant guest application link delivery.
 Capture serious guests while they’re motivated.

 Problem 3: No email list from Instagram

 You have 15,000 Instagram followers.
 Instagram could delete your account tomorrow.
-All 15,000 listeners—gone.
+All 15,000 listeners - gone.
 No way to contact them.

 Solution: Capture emails automatically when delivering episode links.
 Build an asset you own.